 Business Networking With Like-Minded Women Entrepreneurs looking to succeed

-Our East Dulwich Business Women's Networking Lunch meets on the 1st Wednesday of each month.
+Our East Dulwich Business Women's Networking Lunch meets on the 2nd Wednesday of each month. (please note change of regularity and venue for 2020)

-Situated in the heart of leafy East Dulwich, Fifty Seven is a unique event space ..
+Situated in the heart of leafy East Dulwich, Tart is a delightful restaurant with conservatory space for our meetings.
 You’ll be delighted to know that this is business too!

-Our Orpington Business Women's Networking Lunch meets on the 1st Thursday of each month.
+The Orpington Business Women's Networking Lunch-time meets on the 1st Thursday of each month.

 Scala brings a unique and distinctive vibe to Orpington, with its striking interior, stunning design features and beautiful menus that take you on a journey through the sun soaked Mediterranean..
 You’ll be delighted to know that this is business too!